8 Extending the Linear Model

 The ANOVA approach can be generalized to provide a statistical test to compare models.
 For example, we can compare the baseline model to the interaction model to see if the interaction model is a better fit.
 However, it’s entirely consistent with just looking at the interaction’s statistical result in the ANOVA for the interaction model alone, so it doesn’t provide any additional information in this case.
 Note that the only models that can be compared with ANOVA must be nested, i.e., one model is an explicit subset of the other.

 It’s worth noting that ANOVA is often confused with being a model itself.
-When people use it this way, it is just a linear regression with only categorical features, something that is usually only seen within strict experimental designs that do not have interactions with continuous features.
-It’s pretty difficult to think of a linear regression setting where no continuous features would be of interest, but back when people were doing this stuff by hand, they just categorized everything to enable doing an ANOVA, which was tedious arithmetic but manageable.
-It’s a bit of a historical artifact, but might be useful for exploratory purposes.
-Other approaches are a little more general or not confined to nested models – ones that can be seen as subsets of another.
-An example is using AIC or the other methods employed in machine learning.
+When people use it this way, it is just a linear regression with only categorical features, something that is usually only seen within strict experimental designs.
+It’s pretty difficult to think of a linear regression setting where no continuous features would be of theoretical interest, but back when people were doing this stuff by hand, they just categorized everything to enable doing an ANOVA, which was tedious arithmetic but more manageable.
+It’s a bit of a historical artifact, but might be useful for exploratory purposes of feature relationships.
+For model comparison however, other approaches are more general than ANOVA and generally preferred.
+An example is using AIC, or the other methods employed that we discuss the in machine learning chapters, like cross-validation error.

 8.3 Mixed Models